dstrohmaier/dstrohmaier.github.io/_posts/2019-12-23-Best-of-Social-Ontology-2019.markdown

 ***
 *Footnotes*

-[0] Two other publications on the ontology of groups deserve honourable mentions, even though they have appeared in 2018 (as forthcoming without a date yet).
+[0] Two other publications on the ontology of groups deserve honourable mentions, even though they have appeared in 2018 (as forthcoming without a date yet in the first case).
 The first is Katherine Ritchie's ["Social Structures and the Ontology of Social Groups"](https://philpapers.org/rec/RITSSA-4) and the second is Gabriel Uzquiano's ["Groups: Toward a Theory of Plural Embodiment"](https://philpapers.org/rec/UZQGTA).